Exerion

-is a 1983 fixed shooter video game developed by Kawa Denshi Giken and published by Jaleco for arcades.
+is a 1983 shoot 'em up video game developed by Kawa Denshi Giken and published by Jaleco for arcades.
 It was released in North America by Taito.
 The player controls a starship and must fire at enemies on the screen while avoiding projectiles.
 The game uses a pseudo-3D scrolling background, giving a sense of depth, and the player's ship has a sense of inertia while it is being controlled with the joystick.

 Exerion was ported to the MSX, Family Computer, and SG-1000.
 Two sequels were released.